-The fair value of the Trinity Warrant liabilities presented above was measured using the Black Scholes model approach.
-Significant inputs into the respective models at March 31, 2022 is as follows:
+The fair value of the common stock warrant liabilities presented above were measured using the Black Scholes model approach.
+Significant inputs into the respective models at March 31, 2022 is as follow:

-Valuation Assumption - Common Stock Warrants Mara h 31, 2022
+Valuation Assumption - Common Stock Warrants Marc ch 31, 2022

 Stock price \$ 6.30

 Strike price \$ 0.27

 Volatility (annual) 105.10%

 Risk-free rate 2.29%

 Estimated time to expiration (years) 9

-Dividend yield %
+Dividend vield %

-The Company recorded a total loss of \$0.5 million to Change in Fair Value of Warrant Liability as a component of other income in the consolidated statement of operations for the three months ended March 31, 2022 after applying the revised valuation inputs as described in Note 1.
+The Company recorded a total loss of \$1.8 million to Change in Fair Value of Warrant Liability as a component of other income in the consolidated statement of operations for the three months ended March 31, 2022.